 A few Labor Days ago, I went camping up in the Boundary Waters with my friend Adam, who graciously introduced me to the joys of the Lifejacket Diaper.
 If you are unfamiliar, the Lifejacket Diaper is exactly what it sounds like: an upside down life jacket worn as a diaper, with your legs popping out of the arm holes.
-And it’s simply amazing.
+I cannot overstate its greatness.
 Endless hours of entertainment.

 So there I was, bobbing quietly in the clear waters of Alton Lake, listening to the silence of the wind in the trees, fighting back utter disappointment in myself that it took me over 30 years to experience this thrill (so much wasted lake time), when I shot straight up, eyes wide.

-Usually I prefer to get acquainted with my surroundings soon after arriving – locate the best patch to pitch a tent, the best spot to catch the sunset, to cook dinner, locate the privy or the designated hole in the ground in which to shit; but I was so excited about the concept of the Lifejacket Diaper, we immediately donned our diapers and jumped into the lake after paddling up to our campsite.
+Usually I prefer to get acquainted with my surroundings soon after arriving – locate the best patch to pitch a tent, the best spot to catch the sunset, to cook dinner, locate the privy or the designated hole in the ground in which to shit; but I was so excited about the concept, we immediately donned our diapers and jumped into the lake after paddling up to our campsite.

 This was a mistake.